Skip to content

 Audience

 This guide is for new users that need to set up a hostname and manage its address via an update device such as a camera, router, or software updater.
-In this guide you will create API and DDNS keys, bootstrap a new zone and hostname, then update that name’s address via HTTP Update Protocol.
-You will use both the No-IP DNS API and the HTTP Update Protocol.
+In this guide you will create API and DDNS keys, bootstrap a new zone and hostname, then update that name’s address via Dynamic DNS Integration API.
+You will use both the No-IP API and the Dynamic DNS Integration API.

 Terminal window